search

 1. Research found that when presented with two CVs that are identical, those with names that were “suggestive of a white person”, were about 50% more likely to be invited to an interview than those with names that were suggestive of a black person.
 Kandola, B. (2018): Racism at Work: The Danger of Indifference.
 Publisher: Pearn Kandola LLP, 2018.

-2. More than a third of LGBT+ staff (35%) have hidden or disguised that they are LGBTQ+ at work, because they were afraid of discrimination.
+2. More than a third of LGBTQ+ staff (35%) have hidden or disguised that they are LGBTQ+ at work, because they were afraid of discrimination.

 3. Half of managers (50%) admit they would be uncomfortable hiring a neurodiverse individual, according to a study by the Institute of Leadership & Management.